By Katie Devoe

 Because industrial hemp CBD products are sourced from reliable, industrial-grade materials, they are more consistent.
 Plus, these industrial hemp CBD products are legal, as industrial hemp is protected under the Farm Bill.
 CBD products sourced from wild hemp strains or cannabis may not necessarily be legal for sale across the country, causing big trouble for distributors.

 At CBD Nationwide, every product we manufacture is derived from high-quality, industrial grade hemp.
 We source from the highest quality plant material available, tracking the chain of custody from seed to sale.
-We have an in-house analysis process and outsource to a third party, ISO-certified laboratory for the Certificate of Analysis that backs out products to prove their high quality, potency, and lack of THC.
+We have an in-house analysis process, including terpene analysis, and outsource to a third party, ISO-certified laboratory for the Certificate of Analysis that backs out products to prove their high quality, potency, and lack of THC.

 Because we pay close attention to every step of the manufacturing process and ensure that the hemp we use is grown according to federal regulations, we can better ensure the safety and success of every CBD brand we help produce.
 Our close eye and expert documentation helps set us apart from the competition, providing an unmatched level of confidence for our private label and CBD wholesale clients.